EMDR Therapy in Surrey

 In-Person EMDR Therapy in Cloverdale, Surrey

-Sessions take place in our warm, private offices in Cloverdale—just outside central Surrey and easily accessible from Langley.
+Sessions take place in our warm, private offices in Cloverdale—just outside central Surrey and easily accessible from Langley and Vancouver.

 Each therapy room is designed for comfort and calm, with grounding tools available (weighted blankets, noise machines, low lighting, fidgets) to help you feel settled during EMDR work.